 Choked by smog, Beijing creates new environmental police

-BEIJING -- Officials in Beijing have announced a new environmental police squad to root out illegal burning, the latest government response to the widespread public anger over China's persistent problems with smog.
+BEIJING -- Officials in Beijing have announced a new environmental police squad to root out illegal burning in the city, the latest government response to the widespread public anger over China's persistent problems with smog.

-Beijing's acting mayor, Cai Qi, said at a meeting Saturday that the force would target open-air barbecues, garbage incineration and the burning of wood and other biomass, according to the state-run Xinhua News Agency.
+Beijing's acting mayor, Cai Qi, said at a meeting Saturday that the force would target open-air barbecues, garbage incineration and the burning of wood and other biomass, according to China's official Xinhua News Agency.

-Cai announced several other measures Saturday, including a target of cutting the use of coal by 30 percent in 2017 to shutting down 500 higher-polluting factories and upgrading 2,500 more.
-About 300,000 high-pollution vehicles will also be restricted from entering the city starting next month, he said.
+Cai announced several other measures, including a target of cutting the use of coal by 30 percent in 2017, and shutting down 500 higher-polluting factories and upgrading 2,500 more.
+About 300,000 high-pollution vehicles will also be restricted from entering the capital starting next month, he said.

 Beijing and dozens of cities in China spend many winter days under a thick, gray haze, with air pollution levels that routinely exceed World Health Organization guidelines.
-Beijing spent part of last week under an "orange alert," the second-highest level in China's four-tiered air alert system.
-More than 20 cities were on the highest "red alert."
+Last week, more than 20 cities were on "red alert," the highest warning level in China's four-tiered system, while Beijing was on the second-highest "orange alert."

 But enforcement remains an issue.
 China's environmental ministry said during last week's red alert that its inspection teams found companies resuming production despite a government ban.
 Many factories remain under severe pressure to meet production targets regardless of air pollution.